Skip to Main Content

 • Credit card advances: Credit cards sometimes allow you to withdraw cash at a bank or ATM — this is called a cash advance.
 These withdrawals are often limited to a certain percentage of your total line of credit, generally have a higher interest rate than a normal credit card purchase and come with expensive fees.

-• Cash advance apps: If your employer allows it, you can borrow small amounts from an upcoming paycheck.
-Typically, cash apps don’t have an APR, but instead charge you subscription fees and fast funding fees, depending on the app.
+• Cash advance apps: Typically, cash advance apps don’t have an APR, but may instead charge subscription fees or fast funding fees, depending on the app.
+Some apps may encourage voluntary tipping.

 • Payday loans: These are short-term loans for small amounts, usually due to be repaid in full on your next payday.
 They often come with extremely high interest rates and fees — 400% APR is a common rate.
 These loans have a bad reputation, and have been regulated or outright prohibited in many states.